syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/connecting-to-data-source/elasticsearch.md

 description: "Learn how to bind data from a Elasticsearch database in the Syncfusion ASP.NET Core Pivot Table of Syncfusion Essential JS 2 and more."
 ---

-# Elasticsearch in EJ2 ASP.NET Core Pivotview control
+# Elasticsearch in EJ2 ASP.NET Core Pivotview Component

 This section describes how to retrieve data from Elasticsearch database using [Nest](https://www.nuget.org/packages/Nest) library and bind it to the Pivot Table via a Web API controller.